 - Documentation & Record Retention: maintain, until six years after the later of the date of their creation or last effective date, its privacy policies and procedures, its privacy practices notices, disposition of complaints, and other actions, activities, and designations that the Privacy Rule requires to be documented.

-- Fully-Insured Group Health Plan Exception: The only administrative obligations with which a fully- insured group health plan, that has no more than enrollment data and summary health info, is required to comply are (1) ban on retaliatory acts and waiver of individual rights, and (2) documentation requirements with respect to plan documents, if such documents are amended to provide for the disclosure of protected health info to the plan sponsor by a health insurance issuer or HMO that services the group health
+- Fully-Insured Group Health Plan Exception: The only administrative obligations with which a fully- insured group health plan that has no more than enrollment data and summary health info is required to comply are (1) ban on retaliatory acts and Waiver of individual rights, and (2) documentation requirements concerning plan documents, if such documents are amended to provide for the disclosure of protected health info to the plan sponsor by a health insurance issuer or HMO that services the group health

 Notification of Breach

-In general, the Act requires patients be notified of any unsecured breach.
-If a breach impacts 500 patients or more then HHS must also be notified.
+In general, the Act requires patients to be notified of any unsecured breach.
+If a breach impacts 500 patients or more, then must also notify HHS.
 Furthermore, notification is triggered whether the unsecured breach occurred externally or internally.

 In general, State Laws contrary to the Privacy Rule are preempted by the federal requirement, which means the federal requirement will apply.

 Compliance with the HIPAA Privacy Rule is not optional, and it is the law.
 Employers will avoid costly fines by following the requirements described in this article.